A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Measure Regularity Results

-Consider now the assertion that we can obtain a closed set with an \textit{exact} positive measure, although unlike the previous result, this measure may be strictly less than that of the original set.
+We now turn our attention to the assertion that we can obtain a closed set with an \textit{exact} positive measure, although unlike the previous corollary, this measure may be strictly less than that of the original set.
 We again break this down into cases depending on the representations of the sets involved.
+Consider the following statements: